material-motion/material-motion/concepts/patterns.md

 > Imagine a horizontal carousel that can be expanded full screen.
 One Coordinator might govern the horizontal movement of the carousel.
 Another Coordinator might govern the expansion/collapse of the carousel to/from full screen.

-It is important that the Coordinator not be involved in the Execution of any Plans.
-Coordinators generally live in the "application" space, while Executions may occur anywhere else.
+It is important that the Coordinator not be involved in the Fulfillment of any Plans.
+Coordinators generally live in the "application" space, while Fulfillments may occur anywhere else.

 This pattern allows Coordinators to be written in a separate language from the application code (see: [Runtime](runtime.md)).
 It allows Coordinators to communicate over the wire between devices (see: [Applications](../applications/).

 ## Next up: Runtimes

-The system that coordinates Coordinations, Plans, and Executions is the [Runtime](runtimes.md).
+The system that coordinates Coordinations, Plans, and Fulfillments is the [Runtime](runtimes.md).